 It is rare to see an ADA outright dismiss a speeding ticket, although they do routinely dismiss other tickets such as seat-belt violations or tickets that result from an accident with an insurance letter.

-Can I request a trial on my speeding ticket since I was not going the speed on the ticket?
+Can I request a trial on my speeding ticket?

 Yes- but that is rarely a good idea.
 Getting a not guilty from a Judge on a speeding ticket is much harder than it seems.
 Sure you can testify you were not going 72/55 as charged, but instead were only going 60/55- but that will likely get you convicted of going at least 60/55.
 I almost never recommend anyone request a trial for a speeding ticket even with a lawyer, let alone without one.

 No- the radar simply corroborates the officer’s visual estimate of your speed.
 No radar reading is required to convict you.
-The officer simply needs to state that based on his experience and training that he estimated your speed to be 72/55 to get a conviction.
+The officer simply needs to state that based on his/her experience and training that they estimated your speed to be 72/55 to get a conviction.
 Now do you see how hard it is to beat a speeding ticket at trial?

 What happens if I have a trial and lose?